hyrfilm/skivvy/README.md

 `
 ... then the variable `actual` would refer to what `somekey` contains when the matcher would run.

+#### negation
+Note that all matchers (including custom ones) automatically gets a negating matcher.
+For example, there's a matcher called `$contains` that checks that the result contains some text string, like so `$contains what's up?`.
+This would succeed if the response contained the string "what's up?".
+The negating matcher would look like this:
+`$!contains what's up?` - and will succeed if the response does NOT contain the string "what's up?".
+It operatates as a NOT expression, in other words.
+The prefix used is `$!` is used instead of `$`.
+This will work even for custom matchers that you create yourself.

 #### $valid_url
 Matches any URL that returns a 200 status.
 Example: